Jineshfrancisco/Codeigniter-Vue-Frontend/readme.rst

 if you want to use Bootstrap
-add bootstrap dependency to your package.json file "jquery": "^3.5.1",
+add bootstrap dependency to your package.json file

+"jquery": "^3.5.1",

 "bootstrap": "^4.4.1",

 "popper.js": "^1.12",

- run command npm install
+ run command: `npm install`

 *******************
 Server Requirements
 *******************
-npm 12.16.3 or newer
+nodejs 12.16.3 or newer

 PHP version 7.2 or newer is recommended.